 To resolve the matter, Charyk directed all GAMBIT funds in SAFSP, including Cue Ball, be carried under budget line item 698AL; thus, the program retained its high priority and precedence.
 There was some concern that the line item might be traced to Greer and identified as satellite reconnaissance, but this did not come to pass-another proof of Greer's original premise that nobody would suspect the existence of a "null program."
 As Robert Perry has stated: "Those in the inside of GAMBIT tended to seek complete normality as an avenue to inconspicuousness without appreciating that the regular Air Force establishment had been conditioned to accept uncritically any decision handed down, no matter how irrational.
 Rationality was not inherent in development decisions, nor logic a necessary ingredient of programming."
-He adds, "It was true that GAMBIT inhabited a covert atmosphere, and the procurement techniques and manufacturing practices invented for covert program without a publicly specified payload."
+He adds, "It was true that GAMBIT inhabited a covert atmosphere, and the procurement techniques and manufacturing practices invented for covert programs continued to be used, but in reality GAMBIT was a highly classified program without a publicly specified payload."32